 PDB, mmCIF: When file contains multiple models, only the first one is used for computation.
 All atoms (including HETATM) atoms are considered.

 SDF: Both MOL V2000 and V3000 are supported.

+Input file can be zipped.

+A size of input file is limited to 10 MB.

 Computation settings

 Based on the molecules provided, methods (and parameters) that are suitable for all structures are displayed.
 Parameter set is suitable for a given input if it covers all the atomic types contained in input files.
 Method is suitable if it has at least one suitable set of parameters; or uses no parameters.
-Additionally, some methods might be omitted if input contains at least one big molecule (i.e., having over 20000 atoms).
+Additionally, some methods might be omitted if input contains at least one big molecule (i.e., having over 20,000 atoms).

 All the methods and parameters have direct links to the original publications.
-For easy identification the name of the parameters used in a publication is enclosed in the brackets.
+Theoretical background of the methods is summarized here.
+For easy identification, the name of the parameters used in a publication is enclosed in the brackets.